codurance/site/_posts/2018-01-11-applicatives-validation.md

 - functors
 ---

-In the first part of this serie we went through a basic introduction to Functor and Applicative Functor.
-In this second part we will go through an exercise to show how to use them to perform input data validation.
+[In the first part of this series](https://codurance.com/2017/11/30/applicatives-validation/), we went through a basic introduction to Functor and Applicative Functor.
+In this second part, we will go through an exercise to show how to use them to perform input data validation.

 Create the types: